caiks/AlignmentRepa/README.md

 The *induced models* are made persistent using the JSON format which is implemented in the [aeson](http://hackage.haskell.org/package/aeson) library.

-There are a couple of useful libraries that should be installed along with repa and aeson to ensure consistent package versions -
+There are a couple of useful libraries that should be installed along with repa and aeson to ensure consistent package versions:

 [zlib](http://hackage.haskell.org/package/zlib): Compression and decompression in the gzip and zlib formats